 What is the height of the camper on my truck when popped down?

-Since every truck is built differently, the height of the camper varies.
-Generally, we give 1.5-2″ of space between the roof of your cab and the underside of the overcab portion.
-The pop-up frame is 9.5″ thick.
-Depending on what vent or fan model you go with, that will add another 4-5″ of height on the roof.
-A good estimate of camper height, when popped down, would be to add 15-17″ of height to the roof of your truck cab.
+Since every truck is built differently and truck anatomy varies quite a bit across models, the height of the camper varies.
+The pop-up frame is ~9.5″ thick.
+Depending on what vent or fan model you go with, that will add another ~4-5″ of height on the roof.
+A good estimate of camper height, when popped down, would be to add 16-19″ of height to the roof of your truck cab.
 Unfortunately our campers will not fit inside a standard height garage.

 Can I lock the camper?

 There is a lock on the back door.
 If you choose to get a lift-up side door, this will be lockable as well.
 Keys will be provided.

 How does the camper attach to my truck?

 The camper is attached using J or C clamps, the standard method for attaching canopies to truck beds.
 They secure the base of the camper to the rails of the truck bed and are removable.

 How long will it take to get my camper?